 These scientists are employed at Oncode's partner institutions: AMC, Erasmus MC, Hubrecht Institute, LUMC, NKI, Radboudumc, Radboud University, Princess Máxima Center and UMC Utrecht.

 The Supervisory Board has the duty to supervise the policy of the Managing Board and the general conduct of business of Oncode.

 The Supervisory Board will be complete when it counts seven members, including an independent chair.
-The UMCs, the research institutes, the Ministries and KWF Kankerbestrijding are each entitled to nominate a member.
+The UMCs, the research institutes, the Government and KWF Kankerbestrijding are each entitled to nominate a member.
 The other two members originate from the community of patients and industry.

 Oncode is in the process of selecting members for the Supervisory Board.

 The members of the Managing Board operate and manage Oncode, taking into account that Oncode has an important social responsibility.
 The Managing Board consists of a General Director, Valorization Director and a Chief Scientific Officer.

 The Research Management Committee provides guidance and policy advice to the Managing Board on research related themes.

 The scientists collaborating within Oncode are, or will be, employed at one or more of Oncode’s partner institutions, at present: five UMCs, three research institutes and one university.
 With no research facilities of its own, Oncode operates as a virtual institute with a small staff consisting of a general support team and a team of valorization experts.
 In the near future, it is expected that other institutions will join Oncode.

 Oncode could not exist without financial support from our dedicated funders KWF Kankerbestrijding, the Dutch Government (the Ministry of Economic Affairs, Ministry of Education, Culture and Science, Ministry of Health, Welfare and Sport and the Top Sector Life Sciences & Health) and our partner institutions.